SimVascular/svMultiPhysics/README.md

 The [svMultiPhysics Developer Gude Documentation](https://simvascular.github.io/documentation/multi_physics.html#developer-guide) describe some of the implementation details of the svMultiPhysics code.

+## Test Data
+The `svMultiPhysics/test/cases` directory contains mesh, data and solver XML files that are used for testing changes made to the svMultiPhysics code base.
+The VTK files located in these directories don't initially contain data after cloning the svMultiPhysics repository.
+They are stored using `git lfs` and must be downloaded separately.
+See
+[Testing](tests/README.md) for details about how to use `git lfs`.

 <!--- =================================================================================== -->
 <!---                       Building the svMultiPhysics                                   -->